 In addition to the types of variables, there also several ways to classify variables.
-Two ways to classification of variables is experimental and mathematical.
+Two ways to classify variables is experimental and mathematical.

-Experimental classification is used to classify variables by the function the serve in the experiment.
-In experimental research we have independent and dependent variables.
+Experimental classification is used to classify variables by the function they serve in the experiment.
+In experimental research, we have independent and dependent variables.
 Independent variables are variables that are controlled by the researcher and are believed to have an effect on the dependent variable.
-Dependent variables are effected by the independent variables.
+Dependent variables are affected by the independent variables.

 The second type of classification is mathematical.
 A continuous variable is can assume an infinite number of values.
-Example would be weight or height.
+An example would be weight or height.

-A discrete variable consist of a finite number of values.
-Examples include gender, and number of computers.
+A discrete variable consists of a finite number of values.
+Examples include gender and the number of computers.
 You can’t be half a gender you are a man or woman.

 What type of variable to use depends again on the research questions of the study.